yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_oauth/oauth_flows/oauth_flows_token_info.md

 https://HOST:8089/api/oauth/tokeninfo
 ```

-Getting information about a token from the authorization server only requires a `GET`request to the token info endpoint.
+Getting information about a token from the authorization server only requires a `POST` request to the token info endpoint.
 For example:

 ```
-GET /api/oauth/tokeninfo HTTP/1.1
+POST /api/oauth/tokeninfo HTTP/1.1
 Host:192.168.0.48:8080
 access_token=4eclEUX1N6oVIOoZBbaDTI977SV3T9KqJ3ayOvs4gqhGA4
 ```